isomerpages/moe-bedokgreenpri/_bgps-experience/Instructional Programmes/Physical and Health Education.md

 </ul>
 <p>The school organises the SwimSafer Programme for P3 students at Heartbeat
-@ Bedok and Our Tampines Hub Swimming Complexes during curriculum time in Term 1.
+@ Bedok and Our Tampines Hub Swimming Complexes during curriculum time in Semester 1.
 The objectives of the programme are to allow students to learn basic swimming techniques and water survival skills, build water confidence, and enjoy swimming as a healthy physical activity.
 The programme consists of eight sessions of 1.5 hours each.
 At the end of the programme, students must pass both a practical test and an online theory test to receive their SwimSafer certificates.
 Students enjoy bonding time with their friends whilst learning to be more responsible by taking care of themselves and their belongings.</p>
 <div class="isomer-image-wrapper">